 “Behold, the days are coming,” declares the Lord God, “when I will send a famine on the land— not a famine of bread, nor a thirst for water, but of hearing the words of the Lord~ Amos 8:11

 If this describes you, there are a few things you need to understand.
-First, you are not the only believer to experience a dry season.
-Some of the very best and most committed of God’s people suffered through a dry season at one time or another.
-Naomi, David, Elijah, Jonah, Jeremiah, Esther and even Jesus (Matthew 27:46) went through periods where they felt God was remote and uninterested in their situation.
+First, you are not the first believer to experience a dry season.
+Some of the best and brightest of God’s people suffered through a dry season at one time or another.
+Naomi, David, Elijah, Jonah, Jeremiah, Esther and even Jesus (Matthew 27:46) all experienced situations where they felt God was remote and uninterested in their situation.

 No matter how you feel at this moment, you must understand that God has not stopped loving you, nor is He punishing you.
 His silence is not evidence of desertion.
 He still cares.
 He has a plan for you and He has no intention of allowing your pain to go on forever.
 Hang on to that.
 Memorize and meditate on Isaiah 42:3: